tfelix/bestia-docs/content/docs/server/scripting.md

 ## Attack Scripts

 The attack scripts are a bit more complex.
 They are also simply called upon usage of an attack.
-Depending on the definition of the attack this might be the only place to perform certain damage calculation for example.
+Depending on the definition of the attack this might be the only place to perform certain damage calculations.